[The law stated in this post is valid from 27th July 2017 with an update made in this post with effect from 6th March 2019]

 (c) serve, by registered post with acknowledgement due, a notice together with the copy of the application to the Registrar and to the Securities and Exchange Board of India, in the case of listed companies and to the regulatory body, if the company is regulated under any special Act or law for the time being in force.

 Earlier rule 30(6) requires advertisement at least fourteen days before the date of hearing.
-Newly inserted rules suggest, the advertisement should be t not more than thirty days earlier then hearing.
-This is an ease of interpretation.
+Newly inserted rules suggest the advertisement should be not more than thirty days earlier then hearing.
+This is ease of interpretation.

-This is strange requirement.
+This is a strange requirement.
 According to advertisement format Form INC – 26, all objections shall be sent to Regional Director.
-But sub – rule 30(6) talk about objections received by applicants.
-As company need to respond to all objections received, there are certain mismatch between rule and form.
+But sub-rule 30(6) talk about objections received by applicants.
+A company need to respond to all objections received, there are certain mismatches between rule and form.